Postpartum Depression Risk Assessment

 This assessment asks you questions to help you figure out your risk for postpartum depression.

 You have not indicated that you have risk factors or symptoms of postpartum depression.
 Based on this information, you are not likely to develop, or likely to have postpartum depression.
-This is not an absolute guarantee; if you are worried that you might have postpartum depression, talk to your health care provider about your concerns.
+This is not an absolute guarantee.
+If you are worried that you might have postpartum depression, talk with your healthcare provider about your concerns.

 You are more likely to develop PPD if you had it with a past pregnancy or if a family member has depression or another mood disorder.
 You are also more likely to develop PPD if you have depression or anxiety problems during pregnancy; if your personal life is stressful; and if you have few friends or family members to help you after the birth of your child.
 A baby who is very difficult to console, or who is sick or premature, can also increase your risk for PPD.

-If you are at risk for PPD, talk with your health care provider before your baby is born.
+If you are at risk for PPD, talk with your healthcare provider before your baby is born.
 Find out how you can identify PPD early and get help.
 Mild PPD can be eased by talking with a mental health professional and getting family support.
-Moderate to severe PPD usually requires both counseling and medication.
+Moderate to severe PPD usually requires both counseling and medicine.